oroinc/documentation/backend/setup/demo-environment/docker.rst

 4. Open the application in a browser: ``http://oro.demo``.

+   To access the back-office, use `admin` as both login and password.
+To access the storefront, use the credentials of the predefined demo user roles.
+To log in as a buyer, use `BrandaJSanborn@example.org` both as your login and password.
+To log in as a manager, use `AmandaRCole@example.org` both as your login and password.

 Access the Mail Catcher
 -----------------------

 |Smtp service| is additionally launched so you can send emails from the application.
 It receives all mail and has a web interface that enables you to view it and perform the required actions.
-The web interface for the mail catcher is available on port `8025`.
-You can open it by URL ``http://localhost:8025``.
+The web interface for the mail catcher is available at the address http://oro.demo/mailcatcher.

 Stop the Application
 --------------------

-- To stop and remove all containers, use the following command: `docker-compose down`.
+- To stop and remove all containers, run `docker-compose down`.

-- To stop and remove all containers with the data saved in volumes, use the following command: `docker-compose down -v`.
+- To stop and remove all containers with the data saved in volumes, run `docker-compose down -v`.

 Troubleshooting
 ---------------